9 Surprising Things Home Inspectors Look for in Boston

 Sometimes a home inspection reveals a completely unexpected problem with the property that would not have been discovered without the expert knowledge of the home inspector.
 Abandoned oil tanks forgotten for decades under the front lawn that the new homeowner will be on the hook for removing?
 Faulty and crumbing underground parking areas that are costing condo associations millions to fix?
 Our experts have seen those issues and many more.

 Reduce your chances of a less-than-stellar home inspection by choosing a home built with materials and components designed to last.
 If you currently own your dream home, keep it home inspector friendly and secure with industry-standard materials and craftsmanship than can and will withstand the highs and lows of New England weather, such as reinforced concrete and fiber cement siding, and if you can swing it, copper roofing.

-Learn more about how Fiber Cement siding from James Hardie has been protecting homes and families in Boston and around the world at JamesHardie.com.This post is a sponsored collaboration between James Hardie and Boston magazine's advertising department.
+Learn more about how Fiber Cement siding from James Hardie has been protecting homes and families in Boston and around the world at JamesHardie.com.This is a paid partnership between James Hardie and Boston Magazine's City/Studio